 - Do not call anyone to repair or replace your loss without first getting instructions from your adjuster, since your insurer’s visual inspection of your loss may be necessary before repairs begin.
 Do not throw away damaged property until your adjuster advises you it is all right to do so.

 Public awareness and education are the keys to helping those affected by disasters to identify and avoid future problems.

-Get the contractor's license number and call the CSLB's toll-free automated telephone number at 800-321-2752 to verify that the license is valid, or access their Website at www.cslb.ca.gov for the information.
+Get the contractor’s license number and call the CSLB’s toll-free automated telephone number at 1-800-321-2752 to verify that the license is valid, or log onto the internet and access their website at www.cslb.ca.gov for the information.

 California State Bar Complaint Responsibility

 The State Bar investigates complaints involving possiblemisconduct by attorneys in the handling of a client’s legalaffairs.
 If warranted, the State Bar conducts hearingsand may issue admonitions or reprovals to attorneys,and may recommend to the California Supreme Courtthe suspension or disbarment of lawyers found guilty of serious misconduct.

 The State Bar also sets standards for lawyer-client feearbitration programs operated by local bar associations andconducts arbitration in areas where no local programs exist.

 Complaint Hot line: